 Lastly, a simple light set-up is possible if you’re doing a small-scale closet grow.
 If you’d like to keep your grow as simple as possible, you can prop open your closet door a little while the grow lights are on.
 Then, you can place one fan at the base of the closet door and hang one fan at the top of the door in the interior of the grow room that’ll blow hot air out, according to Herb.co.

-Overall, growing marijuana in a closet is easy enough to pull off, and if done correctly, growers can reap abundant harvests in the comfort of their own home.
+While it might not be the most convenient route for all growers, growing marijuana in a closet is easy enough to pull off, and if done correctly, growers can reap abundant harvests in the comfort of their own home.